tabraha1/software-engineer/README.md

         - for example, if database operations are too slow, it is advisable to consider whether other means, such as indexing, can help
     - How:
         - The most straightforward way of caching information is in a single place in the application
+ 5. Auditing
+    - cross-cutting concern of many software applications is the auditing of data changing operations
+    - ex. date/time that it occurred and the identity of the individual who made the change
+    - may have requirement to record information about nature of data change, such as the old and new values
+    - in event-driven systems, persisting events and their details can serve as the audit trail

 ## Database Migrations